EN

 filler@godaddy.com

-I am a Licensed Professional Counselor and Clinical Rehabilitation Counselor in Portland, OR with previous careers as a professional ballet dancer in New York City, as well as teaching dance, Pilates, and Yoga.
-I'm also a published writer.
-I bring my passion for movement and living an embodied life to my current work as a trauma-informed, psychodynamic Somatic therapist.
+I am a Licensed Professional Counselor and Clinical Rehabilitation Counselor in Portland, OR, with a diverse background as a professional ballet dancer in New York City and as an instructor in dance, Pilates, and Yoga.
+Additionally, I am a published writer.
+My passion for movement and living an embodied life informs my current practice as a trauma-informed therapist, specializing in psychodynamic therapy and chronic illness counseling.

-As a first generation Italian-American, I grew up having to integrate my parents’ Mediterranean culture & languages (Italian and French) into an American culture that did not always understand or respect these differences.
-My experience returning to dance after a 9 year interruption because of an autoimmune illness became the impetus for my work in the healing arts.
+As a first-generation Italian-American, I grew up integrating my parents’ Mediterranean culture and languages (Italian and French) into an American culture that often struggled to appreciate these differences.
+My journey back to dance after a 9-year hiatus due to an autoimmune illness inspired my commitment to the healing arts.

-I believe that each of us has innate wisdom longing to guide us toward greater freedom, connection, and well-being.
-Being able to live in your body and authentically express who you are is an essential part of living a fulfilled, creative, and expressive life.
+I believe that each of us possesses innate wisdom that guides us toward greater freedom, connection, and well-being.
+Living in your body and authentically expressing who you are is essential for a fulfilled, creative, and expressive life.

-My specialties include: chronic illness, CPTSD, depression, grief, anxiety, ADHD/ASD, life transitions, creativity & identity, career empowerment, end of life, sexuality and spirituality.
-I am experienced with LGBTQIA+ and poly lifestyles.
+My specialties include chronic illness counseling, CPTSD, depression, grief, anxiety, ADHD/ASD, life transitions, creativity & identity, career empowerment, end of life, sexuality, and spirituality.
+I have experience working with LGBTQIA+ and poly lifestyles.

-My counseling is based on an open, curiosity-driven mindset.
-I respect your life experiences as they intersect with your circumstances and the sociopolitical systems that impact them.
-I hold a non-punitive harm reduction view of addictive behaviors.
+My counseling approach is rooted in an open, curiosity-driven mindset.
+I respect your life experiences as they intersect with your circumstances and the sociopolitical systems that influence them.
+I maintain a non-punitive harm reduction perspective on addictive behaviors.

-I integrate evidence-based interventions including CBT (Cognitive Behavioral Therapy), ACT (Acceptance & Commitment Therapy), DBT (Dialectical Behavior Therapy) through a trauma-informed lens, which means we prioritize understanding and addressing the impact of trauma on your neurobiology which affects mental health.
+In our practice, we offer chronic illness counseling alongside evidence-based interventions such as CBT (Cognitive Behavioral Therapy), ACT (Acceptance & Commitment Therapy), and DBT (Dialectical Behavior Therapy) through a trauma-informed therapy approach.
+This means we prioritize understanding and addressing the impact of trauma on your neurobiology, which significantly affects your mental health.

 My approach is holistic, recognizing how culture, identities, lifestyle, sleep, nutrition, movement, and hormonal cycles affect wellbeing or exacerbate symptoms.
-Our sessions focus on identifying values & strengths, engaging creativity, investigating your coping style, building resilience, and reducing stress thereby improving quality of life and enhancing management of chronic illnesses/disability.
+Our chronic illness counseling sessions focus on identifying values & strengths, engaging creativity, investigating your coping style, building resilience, and reducing stress.
+This process improves quality of life and enhances the management of chronic illnesses and disabilities through psychodynamic therapy and trauma-informed therapy techniques.

 (Photo: Lavinia lMagliocco, LPC, CRC, Somatic therapist in Portland, bald with a bold head tattoo.)

 How you feel in your body affects how you are in the world.
-Loss, illness, trauma - before you know it you've lost your way and the path isn't clear.
-Counseling can help bridge the gaps between where you are and where you'd like to be.
-I am here to help you find your home in your self, your body, and in the world.
+Loss, illness, trauma—before you know it, you've lost your way and the path isn't clear.
+Chronic illness counseling can help bridge the gaps between where you are and where you'd like to be.
+I am here to assist you in finding your home in yourself, your body, and in the world through psychodynamic therapy and trauma-informed therapy.

 The mystic Ram Dass said, "We're all just walking each other home."